Riverside Park (Indianapolis)

-Riverside Regional Park is located on the near west side of Indianapolis, Indiana, and is bounded by 38th Street to the north, 18th Street to the south, Riverside Drive to the east, and Cold Spring Road to the west.
+Riverside Regional Park is an urban park located on the near northwest side of Indianapolis, Indiana, United States.
+The park is bounded by 38th Street to the north, 18th Street to the south, Riverside Drive to the east, and Cold Spring Road to the west.

 History

 The area now occupied by Riverside Park was developed for agricultural use beginning in the 1820s.
 The area along the White River became a popular recreation space during the last half of the nineteenth century and several privately owned parks opened along this corridor.
 In 1898, the Board of Park Commissioners and Mayor Thomas Taggart negotiated the purchase of large tracts of land around Indianapolis to form new park and parkway systems in the northwest and northeast parts of the city.
 Originally designed by J. Clyde Power and George Kessler between 1898 and 1913 as part of the Park and Boulevard System for the city, Riverside Park was one of the largest municipal parks in the United States.
 It would remain the largest park in Marion County until the creation of Eagle Creek Park in 1962.

 Investment in Riverside Park declined after World War II and many facilities were demolished and never replaced while others suffered decades of neglect.
 Interstate 65 was built through the park in the 1960s, destroying some of its popular recreational spaces.
 Riverside Park was listed in the National Register of Historic Places in 2003 as a part of the Indianapolis Park & Boulevard System Historic District.